European ground squirrel: Description

 The European ground squirrel has a shrill alarm call that will cause all other individuals in the vicinity to dive for cover.
 It also makes various soft chirruping and growling noises.

-The European ground squirrel could be confused with the speckled ground squirrel which occurs in Poland (Lublin Voivodeship), Romania, Russia, Belarus and Ukraine, but that species has dark brown fur spotted with white and a thin tail and lives in areas with coarser vegetation.
+The European ground squirrel could be confused with the speckled ground squirrel which occurs in Poland (Lublin Voivodeship), Moldova, Russia, Belarus and Ukraine, but that species has dark brown fur spotted with white and a thin tail and lives in areas with coarser vegetation.

+Evolution and phylogeography

+The European ground squirrel is most closely related to the Anatolian ground squirrel and in particular to the Taurus ground squirrel.
+The earliest remains attributed to it come from the Yarımburgaz Cave and are about 226,000 years old.
+During the Pleistocene, the distribution of the European ground squirrel was limited to Southeastern Europe, mostly south of the Danube, as large parts of its current range in Central Europe were still inhabited by the closely related Spermophilus citelloides.
+Only when S. citelloides became extinct during the early Holocene was the European ground squirrel able to expand its range into Central Europe, possibly favoured by the clearing of vegetation provided by neolithic farmers and their livestock.

 Distribution and habitat

 The European ground squirrel is native to central and southeastern Europe where its range is divided by the Carpathian Mountains.
-Its range includes land at altitudes of up to 2593 m in southern Ukraine, Asia Minor, Austria, the Czech Republic, Slovakia, Hungary, Greece, Romania, Bulgaria, North Macedonia and north as far as Poland.
+Its range includes land at altitudes of up to 2593 m in southern Ukraine, Asia Minor, Austria, the Czech Republic, Slovakia, Serbia, Hungary, Greece, Romania, Moldova, Bulgaria, North Macedonia and north as far as Poland.
 It has become locally extinct in Germany and Poland but was reintroduced successfully into the wild in Poland in 2005.
 Some of the animals were sourced from the Budapest Ferenc Liszt International Airport.

 The European ground squirrel has very specific habitat requirements.
 It needs short turf in order to dig its tunnel system.
 It finds this on the steppes and in pasture, in dry banks, on sports fields, parks and lawns.
 These conditions are lost when changes in agricultural practice convert grassland into arable land and forest, or grazing ceases and the grass grows coarse and scrubland develops.
 Other places with short vegetation that sometimes provides suitable habitat are railway embankments and road cuttings and verges.